 TOEFL full form: Test of English as Foreign Language

-TOEFL is a test of English language in foreign countries.
-It is a standardized test to measure the English of non-native speakers willing to apply for American Universities.
+TOEFL is a test of the English language in foreign countries.
+It is a standardized test to measure the English of non-native speakers willing to apply to American Universities.
 All English language academies and professional bodies accept it.
 It is one of the two major tests for the English language along with IELTS.
 TOEFL is an ETS (Educational Testing Service) trademark.
 Here is all the information about the TOEFL test.

 There are mainly two types of TOEFL:

 PBT stands for Paper Based Test.
 In the areas of the world where internet facilities and Computers are not available, TOEFL paper-based testing is done.
 It is now replaced by TOEFL PDT, Paper Delivered Test from 2017.
-The test pattern and Scoring are different than the TOEFL IBT.
+The test pattern and Scoring are different from the TOEFL IBT.

 TOEFL junior is an assessment of middle school level English Proficiency Test.
 TOEFL junior standard is paper-based, while TOEFL junior comprehensive is a computer-based exam.
-Subjects for TOEFL junior standard are Reading Comprehension, Listening Comprehension and Language Form and Meaning.
-Subjects for TOEFL junior Comprehensive test are Reading, Listening, Writing and Speaking Comprehension.
+Subjects for TOEFL junior standard are Reading Comprehension, Listening Comprehension, and Language Form and Meaning.
+Subjects for TOEFL junior Comprehensive test are Reading, Listening, Writing, and Speaking Comprehension.

 TOEFL ITP stands for Institutional Training Program.
 The test is used to assess English Language Proficiency for institutes’ internal structure.
 These are closely related to IELTS PBT.
-The only difference here is the exclusion is Test of Written Expression.
+The only difference here is the exclusion is the Test of Written Expression.

 There are no fixed eligibility criteria for the TOEFL.
-However, one must have finished their high school to appear for TOEFL.
+However, one must have finished high school to appear for TOEFL.
 Anyone who wants to study abroad can appear for TOEFL.
 There is no age limit to TOEFL appearance either.
 Here is more on that: TOEFL Eligibility

 To register for the TOEFL exam, one has to create an account with ETS and then book for the Exam through the account.
 That makes it a two-fold process.
 First, you have to register on the website with your personal details and other requirements.
-The next step is to choose a test centre near you and book a date when you want to appear for the exam.
+The next step is to choose a test center near you and book a date when you want to appear for the exam.
 Here, you can find the step by step registration process for the Registration: TOEFL Registration

 TOEFL iBT (Internet-based test) has a duration of 2 hours 47 minutes to 3 hours 23 minutes with a 10 minutes break & TOEFL PBT (Paper-based test) has a duration of 2 hours 20 minutes to 2 hours 30 minutes.
-For the module-wise TOEFL Exam pattern, a comprehensive understanding of speaking module and types of questions in other modules, click here to read more: TOEFL Exam Pattern
+For the module-wise TOEFL Exam pattern, a comprehensive understanding of the speaking module, and types of questions in other modules, click here to read more: TOEFL Exam Pattern

 To enhance the experience of TOEFL iBT, the test duration has been reduced to 3 hours, which is 30 minutes less than before.
 This was a welcome change by many, who thought the duration was way too much for a computer-based test.

-The right way to approach the TOEFL Preparation is to understand the Exam Pattern and the types of questions better, and then start your preparation.
+The right way to approach the TOEFL Preparation is to understand the Exam Pattern and the types of questions better and then start your preparation.
 There are two ways to prepare for TOEFL Exam.
 Either self-study or by joining the classes for the preparation.
 TOEFL test materials and papers are the best ways to go if you are looking forward to self-study.
 Here is all you need to know about preparing for TOEFL: TOEFL Preparation

 The TOEFL Scores have a scale of 0 to 120, which is 0 to 30 for each module.
-The Speaking section is scored with a scale of 0 to 4, but then it is again converted into 0 to 30 scale.
+The Speaking section is scored with a scale of 0 to 4, but then it is again converted into a 0 to 30 scale.
 Here is all you need to know about TOEFL Results and Scores: TOEFL Scores